sailor027/thrive-lifeline/test_KH/notes.md

 **Plugins and Themes**:
 - Full access to the vast repository of free and premium plugins and themes.
 You can install and customize any plugins or themes.

-**Monetization**:
-- Full control over monetization.
-You can run any ads, use any ad networks, set up an eCommerce store, and implement other monetization strategies without restrictions.

 **Support**:
 - Community support through forums, documentation, and third-party tutorials.
 No dedicated support unless provided by your hosting provider or theme/plugin developers.